 2. It crosses over.

 I am by nature an empathic person.
 This means that I can “feel” what others are feeling.
-It’s a skill that I use constantly with my practice.
+It’s a skill that I use constantly in my practice.
 I wasn’t sure if I was going to be able to use this skill for video sessions.
 Fortunately, this skill and other skills I use for counseling have crossed over virtually.
 It is possible to be present, vulnerable, open, and connected online like it is in person.

 3. It’s unbiased.